 The Hall of North American Mammals is approached from the Hall of New York State Mammal exhibits, Roosevelt Building first floor.
 It was opened to the public on April 8, 1942.
-A few of the groups are still under construction.

 At the west end of the hall, opposite the entrance, is the Alaska Brown Bear Group.
 These great carnivores are shown against the background of the Pinnacles, steep mountains of the Alaska Peninsula.
 A salmon lies on the shore of a small creek.